cursebreakers/crypto-bro/README.md

 **How it works:**
 - Encryption:
   1. *Make sure you place a file in the "crypto-bro/data" directory first.*
-  2. At the submenu, you will be prompted to select target file.
+  2. At this submenu, you will be prompted to select the target file.
   3. Next, you will generate a key. *Don't lose it!*
   4. Once you accept the key, the file will be encrypted.
   5. Once complete, you will be given a checksum to verfiy integrity of the encrypted file.
 - Decryption:
   1. *Make sure you place a file in the "crypto-bro/data/encrypted" directory first.*
-  2. At the submenu, you will be prompted to select target file.
+  2. At this submenu, you will be prompted to select the target file.
   3. Next, you will be asked to provide your key. *You saved it, right?*
   4. Once you enter the key, the file will be decrypted.
   5. Once complete, you will be given a checksum to verfiy integrity of the decrypted file.

-*NOTE:*
+*NOTES:*
 - Max filesize is set to 25% of your device's available RAM by default.
 This can be adjusted by tweaking the `max_allowed_file_size` function in `src/lunchbox.rs`
-- Files encrypted with this tool use a custom IV derived from the key, so compatibility with other AES tools is not guaranteed.
+- Files encryption compatibility with other AES tools is not guaranteed.
-- Don't lose your keys!
+- Support of any filetype other than UTF-8 plain-text is experimental and not guaranteed.

 ---